awsdocs/amazon-s3-userguide/doc_source/AuthUsingTempSessionToken.md

 The following example lists a set of object keys in the specified bucket\.
 The example obtains temporary security credentials for a session and uses them to send an authenticated request to Amazon S3\.

-If you want to test the sample using IAM user credentials, you will need to create an IAM user under your AWS account\.
-For more information about how to create an IAM user, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
+If you want to test the sample by using IAM user credentials, you must create an IAM user under your AWS account\.
+For more information about how to create an IAM user, see [Creating Your First IAM user and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.

 For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.